-Many schools in the UK will actively offer work experience to students, usually in year 10 or sometime in years 12-13.
+Many schools in the UK will offer work experience to students, usually in year 10 or sometimes in years 12-13.
 The entire year group may spend the week on work experience.
-You may find your school doesn’t do this and perhaps instead will allow interested students to take a week of work experience they have sorted for themselves.
-If you don’t know what your school offers, guess what – you have to ask.
-Your teachers may know or will be able to find out the school’s current policy regarding work experience.
+You might find your school doesn’t do this but instead allow interested students to take a week of work experience they have sorted for themselves.
+If you don’t know what your school offers, you have to ask!
+Your teachers may know or will be able to find out, the school’s current policy on work experience.

 If your school offers placements, find out if they allow you to arrange your own.

 It very well may be worth looking at placements on offer from the school already as it might be opportunities that would otherwise be difficult to get on your own, or just save you some time.

 If your school does not offer any kind of work experience – don’t despair.
 If you are able to arrange some for during the holidays, it will still be just as beneficial.

 These things take time to sort out.

 There will be safeguarding issues around having children in the workplace to arrange, there will be logistics such as who is going to be “looking after” you on placement and there are decisions to be made about the timing – does it clash with a major company event like a product launch or strategy days?